TGV Duplex: History

 The Duplex feasibility study was completed in 1987.
 In 1988, a full-scale mockup was built to gauge customer reactions to the bi-level concept, traditionally associated with commuter and regional rail rather than with high-speed intercity trains.
 A TGV Sud-Est trailer was tested in revenue service with the inside furnished to simulate the lower floor of a bi-level arrangement, and later that year another TGV Sud-Est was modified to study the dynamic behavior of a train with a higher center of gravity.
 Discussions with GEC-Alstom began soon after, and in July 1990 the company won the contract to build the "TGV-2N", as it was then known.
 The contract was finalized in early 1991, at which point the official order was made.
 The first tests of a bi-level trainset were in November 1994.
 Soon after their first run, the first rake of eight trailers was tested at 290 km/h on the Sud-Est line.
 The trainset was powered by TGV Réseau power cars at the time, as the Duplex power cars were not ready.
 The first Duplex power car was mated to the bi-level trailers on 21 June 1995.

+In 2007, a shortened TGV Duplex trainset equipped with distributed traction technology, called the AGV, set a rail speed record of 574.8 km/h during test runs.

 Innovations

-Perhaps the most important innovation is the efficiency of the Duplex design.
-Comparing an original TGV Sud-Est and a Duplex trainset shows that the double-decker design has improvements in both power-to-weight ratio and weight-per-seat overhead:
+The Duplex design introduced a number of technical changes relative to earlier single-level TGV trainsets.
+A comparison between the original TGV Sud-Est and a Duplex trainset illustrates differences in power-to-weight ratio and weight per seat: